MaxPhal/nnUNet4SoilXrayCT/README.md

 ````
 Our contribution is three-fold, i.e., we have developed:
 1. a new methodology to provide an efficient labeling strategy to obtain ground-truth annotations used as training datasets.
-2. several scripts which allows to prepare the input images to a format that is compatible with nnUNet.
+2. several scripts which allow to prepare the input images to a format that is compatible with nnUNet.
-3. extra utilities which allow to extract relevant results such as Dice scores or the value of the Loss function in a format that can be diretly used for generating figures.
+3. extra utilities which allow to extract relevant results in a format that can be diretly used for generating figures for scientific papers.
+These results include data such as Dice scores or the value of the Loss function as a function of the number of epochs during training.

 We hope you will find this repository helpful!
 We wish a you a lot of fun working with nnUNet :).

 Authors: Maxime Phalempin (UFZ) and Lars Krämer (DKFZ, HIP)

 # Workflow
+The developed workflow includes several crucial steps such as image annotation, conversion, preprocessing, model training, inference and analysis of the output data (Figure 1).
+The workflow was mainly developed used python environment.
+It uses several python scripts which create annotations and convert the images to a nnUNet-friendly format, before the processing using the native nnUNet pipeline.
+The

 <p align="center">
   <img src="Figures/Workflow.png" width="500">
 </p>

+**Figure 1.**: Workflow to transition from 3D X-ray CT image stacks to nnUNet predictions

 **Nomenclature**: The following terms are frequently used in this documentation.
 They might have some slightly different meanings in our communities, this is how I used them in this document.